FEASTorg/can-nano-shield-fieldbus/README.md

 # can-nano-shield

-A compact Arduino Nano shield with MCP2515 &amp; TJA1051/3 for easy CAN bus integration.
+A compact Arduino Nano shield with MCP2515 & TJA1051/3 for easy CAN bus integration.
 Work-in-progress.